Tito’s Legacy.

 Near the beginning of our visit, Sister Berislava explained how the manor came to be named Lužnica.
 She told us that it’s a historical, geographical name coming from a small stream where people washed their clothes using ashes as soap.
 This left the stream full of ashes and that the word for ash in the local dialect is lug.
 So a stream full of ashes became Lužnica.
 My smile arose because every time Lužnica or some variant appeared in the Croatian half of Google’s translation, the English equivalent was ‘liquor.’
 You can try it (copy and paste) if you want.
 Here’s the Croatian: Dvorac Lužnica.
 (Note: when I updated this post in 2023, the new translation is ‘leach’.)

-Going green in Zagreb
+Going green in Zagreb.

 Founded in 1889, the garden manages to present a lot of variety with over 10,000 plant species in a relatively small space.
 I’d guess it’s about three city blocks long by one block wide and it makes up part of the bottom of Zagreb’s Green Horseshoe seen in my first post about our arrival.

-We entered from Mihanoviceva Street (Photos from Croatia.org):
+We entered from Mihanoviceva Street (Photos from Croatia.org):.

-And I’ll add some random downloaded photos to give you some idea of what it looks like:
+And I’ll add some random downloaded photos to give you some idea of what it looks like:.

 A large group of us went out to a late dinner at a restaurant that Al and Linda (who were the trip’s gourmands) chose.
 The restaurant was crowded and, faced with a choice of sitting outside or on the lower level, we chose the latter because a light rain had begun falling.
 The food was quite tasty but the service a little spotty.
 At times, it seemed the staff had forgotten us.
-After dinner, Trina and I walked over to an ice cream shop that Damir highly recommended.
+After dinner, Trina and I walked over to an ice cream shop that Damir had highly recommended.
 I had two scoops but it wasn’t my favorite ice cream of the trip.
 That I had in Ljubljana.
 Trina and I ate our ice cream as we walked back to the hotel in a steady drizzle.

 Tomorrow, we’ll leave Zagreb on our way to Istria with a stop in one of the most beautiful spots in all of Croatia, the UNESCO World Heritage site of Plitvice Lakes National Park.
 See you then.